gsuuon/grab/README.md

 ## Use
 Outputs mp4 files to `~/recordings`.
 Optional name for first arg, defaults to `~/recordings/output.mp4`.
 Make sure `ffmpeg` is available in path and you're on Windows (TODO xplat).

+Certain options open interactive selections. `-v` lets you pick which screen to use, and `-a` lets you pick the audio-in device.
+Defaults to primary screen or no audio input if missing.

 ### From repo
 ```
 dotnet run -- my_recording